drakkan/sftpgo/docs/keyboard-interactive.md

 - `instruction`, string.
 A short description to show to the user that is trying to authenticate.
 Can be empty or omitted
 - `questions`, list of questions to be asked to the user
 - `echos` list of boolean flags corresponding to the questions (so the lengths of both lists must be the same) and indicating whether user's reply for a particular question should be echoed on the screen while they are typing: true if it should be echoed, or false if it should be hidden.
 - `check_password` optional integer.
-Ask exactly one question and set this field to 1 if the expected answer is the user password and you want SFTPGo to check it for you.
+Ask exactly one question and set this field to 1 if the expected answer is the user password and you want that SFTPGo checks it for you.
 If the password is correct, the returned response to the program is `OK`.
 If the password is wrong, the program will be terminated and an authentication error will be returned to the user that is trying to authenticate.
 - `auth_result`, integer.
 Set this field to 1 to indicate successful authentication.
 0 is ignored.
 Any other value means authentication error.
 If this field is found and it is different from 0 then SFTPGo will not read any other questions from the external program, and it will finalize the authentication.

 SFTPGo writes the user answers to the program standard input, one per line, in the same order as the questions.